FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 are as simple as just finding results, [like tip of the tongue search](https://arXiv.org/abs/2502.17776), exploration, recommendation, and question answering for example.
 [It seems that no single approach to search works best](https://arXiv.org/pdf/2602.00296) (in the context of RAG, but I think this result is universal).
 You're not going to do QA and simple keyword retrieval with the same tool.
-For that reason intent needs to be understood and the users intent needs to be potentially clarified through direct interaction.
+For that reason intent needs to be understood and the user's intent needs to be potentially clarified through direct interaction.

 Current LLMs can write code (to a certain extent), so why not have code to create search pipelines optimized for each problem?
-A DSL (domain specific language) for search and recommendations would be a good opportunity for this.
-It provides composability, inpectability and reproducibility.
+A DSL (domain-specific language) for search and recommendations would be a good opportunity for this.
+It provides composability, inspectability and reproducibility.

 Moreover a DSL can allow for a compact way of constructing and quickly trying out different pipelines without needing to start over from scratch.
 A lot of the components could be recombined in new and different ways.
 A DSL can allow for experimentation and optimization in a way